lsds/KungFu/README.md

 # KungFu

-Adaptive, fast and easy machine learning at scale.
+Adaptive, fast and easy distributed machine learning at scale.

 ## Features

-KungFu enables users to achieve fast and adaptive machine learning.
-This is important as machine learning systems are being exposed to growing complex models and increasingly complicated deployment environments.
+KungFu enables users to achieve *fast* and *adaptive* distributed machine learning.
+This is important because machine learning systems must copy with growing complex models and increasingly complicated deployment environments.
 KungFu has the following unique features:

-* Simplicity: KungFu allows you to enable distributed training by adding only one line of code.
+* Simplicity: KungFu permits distributed training by adding only one line of code in the traning program.
 * Adaptive synchronisation: KungFu provides many advanced [synchronisation algorithms](srcs/python/kungfu/optimizers/__init__.py) such as
-[AD-PSGD](https://arxiv.org/abs/1710.06952) and [SMA](http://www.vldb.org/pvldb/vol12/p1399-koliousis.pdf) to help you address the cases where [Synchronous SGD](https://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf) does not scale.
+[AD-PSGD](https://arxiv.org/abs/1710.06952) and [SMA](http://www.vldb.org/pvldb/vol12/p1399-koliousis.pdf) to help you address the cases in which [Synchronous SGD](https://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf) does not scale.
-* Monitoring: KungFu provides useful [distributed SGD monitoring metrics](srcs/python/kungfu/optimizers/sync_sgd.py) such as [gradient variance](https://en.wikipedia.org/wiki/Variance) and [gradient noise scale](https://openai.com/blog/science-of-ai/) to help you understand your training at low overheads.
+* Monitoring: KungFu supports [distributed SGD monitoring metrics](srcs/python/kungfu/optimizers/sync_sgd.py) such as [gradient variance](https://en.wikipedia.org/wiki/Variance) and [gradient noise scale](https://openai.com/blog/science-of-ai/) to help understand the training process with low overhead.
-* Control: KungFu provides control operators such as ``barrier`` and ``resize`` to seamlessly reconfigure training, even according to monitored metrics.
+* Control: KungFu provides control operators such as ``barrier`` and ``resize`` to seamlessly reconfigure training, even in response to monitored metrics.
-* Extensibility: KungFu has a clean low-level API that allows you easily implement new synchronisation, monitoring and control algorithms.
+* Extensibility: KungFu has a clean low-level API that allows the easy implementation of new synchronisation, monitoring and control algorithms.

-KungFu is fast.
-This benefits from its high-performance implementation of synchronisation, monitoring and control operators.
+KungFu is fast because it exploits a high-performance implementation of synchronisation, monitoring and control operators.
 KungFu is also scalable thanks to its decentralised runtime.
-Check the performance of KungFu in the Benchmark section below.
+Check out the performance of KungFu in the Benchmark section below.

 ## Basic Usage

-To use KungFu to scale out your TensorFlow training program, you simply needs to make two changes.
+To use KungFu to scale out your TensorFlow training program, you simply need to make two changes:

-1. Wrap optimizer in ``kungfu.optimizers.SyncSGDOptimizer`` or other [distributed optimizers](srcs/python/kungfu/optimizers/__init__.py).
+1. Wrap the optimizer in ``kungfu.optimizers.SyncSGDOptimizer`` or another [distributed optimizer](srcs/python/kungfu/optimizers/__init__.py).

-2. Run ``opt.distributed_initializer()`` after you call ``tf.global_variables_initializer()``.
+2. Run ``opt.distributed_initializer()`` after calling ``tf.global_variables_initializer()``.
-    The distributed initializer synchronises initial variables on all workers.
+    The distributed initializer synchronises the initial variables on all workers.

 ```python
 import tensorflow as tf